xjuan/cambalache/README.md

 This is a regular meson package and can be installed the usual way.

 ```
-# Create build directory and configure project
+# Configure project in _build directory
-mkdir _build && cd _build
-meson --prefix=~/.local
+meson setup --wipe --prefix=~/.local _build .

-# Build and install
+# Build and install in ~/.local
-ninja
-ninja install
+ninja -C _build install
 ```
-To run it from .local/ you might need to setup PYTHONPATH and GI_TYPELIB_PATH env variable depending on your distribution defaults
+To run it from .local/ you might need to setup a few env variable depending on your distribution

 ```
 export PYTHONPATH=~/.local/lib/python3/dist-packages/
+export LD_LIBRARY_PATH=~/.local/lib/x86_64-linux-gnu/
 export GI_TYPELIB_PATH=~/.local/lib/x86_64-linux-gnu/girepository-1.0/
+cambalache
 ```

 ## Docker